composer/composer/doc/06-config.md

     }
 }
 ```

+- `source` means Composer will install packages from their `source` if there
+  is one.
+This is typically a git clone or equivalent checkout of the version
+  control system the package uses.
+This is useful if you want to make a bugfix
+  to a project and get a local git clone of the dependency directly.
+- `auto` is the legacy behavior where Composer uses `source` automatically
+  for dev versions, and `dist` otherwise.
+- `dist` (the default as of Composer 2.1) means Composer installs from `dist`,
+  where possible.
+This is typically a zip file download, which is faster than
+  cloning the entire repository.

 > **Note:** Order matters.
 More specific patterns should be earlier than
 > more relaxed patterns.
 When mixing the string notation with the hash